Measuring the `I don't know' Problem through the Lens of Gricean Quantity: Relative Utterance Quantity

 \subsection{RUQ Plots}

 We show plots for the four models in \autoref{fig:RUQ}.
 We plot the token normalized model score for reference and `I don't know.'
 For additional comparison, we also plot the model scores for the beam-search output and `I don't know what to do.'
-Overall, we observe that for the \textsc{base} models the IDK's are higher probability than the reference, even on the training data.
-This is problematic, because the model is ranking a response that is not providing enough \textsc{Quantity} of information higher than `I don't know' despite the fact that it should \emph{know} the training data.
+Overall, we observe that for the \textsc{base} models the IDKs are higher probability than the reference, even on the training data.
+This is problematic, because the model is ranking a response that is not providing enough \textsc{Quantity} of information higher than the reference despite the fact that it should `\emph{know}' the training data.
 The relative difference in probabilities is much better in \textsc{dd-best} than \textsc{dd-base}, particularly on the training set.
 Simply entropy filtering the data alone does not fix the problem.